safak/front-end-task/README.md

 - The game starts with an empty user array and random shuffled main array.
 - Score starts counting after clicking any cards and activates "isStarted" value.
 - If a card goes a empty area on user array, it means a new movement.
 - Logsaw checks every movement.
-If movement card doesn't match with the same posiion item in the main array, Logsaw adds 10 more additional seconds.
+If the movement card doesn't match with the same position item in the main array, Logsaw adds 10 more additional seconds.
 - When every position letters match each other, game ends and starts again after 10 seconds with same user.